mulesoft-consulting/maven-wagon-sso/README.md

 # TODOs

-1. Instead of requiring the full IDP url, could just take in the org ID like Studio and configure an AMC URL that will do the IDP redirect.
-1. The build will bundle lots of JAR dependencies into the finished product, which is quite large (20MB).
+1. The build will bundle lots of JAR dependencies into the finished product, which is quite large (10MB).
 There are probably classes in the JAR that aren't used.
 If someone had the time and the shadow/jar plugins for Gradle can aid in this, might be nice to only bundled classes that are used (and not already present with Maven)